The Changing Landscape of Manhattan College

 Then, Manhattan decided to construct a brand new and much-needed engineering building there, but just as serious planning began, the Fanny Farmer building became available and was chosen as a better option.
 However, at that same time, parking had become a serious concern for the College, so the small vacant plot was converted into a parking lot.

 The site will soon be home to the Raymond W. Kelly ’63 Student Commons, a state-of-the-art building that will provide new space and enhanced student life programming for our growing residential population.
-The building is scheduled to open in 2014.
+The building opened in 2014.